Complete classification of the Dehn functions of Bestvina-Brady groups: Lower bounds

-\begin{corollary} Assume that there exists a family $P = \set{p_1, \dots, p_m}$ of vertices of $D$ such that no annulus encloses two or more vertices of $P$.
-Furthermore, suppose that for every $i \in \range m$, there is some integer $ k_i \geq 0 $ and a vertex $q_i$ of $D$ such that: \begin{itemize} \item no annulus encloses both $ p_i $ and $q_i$; \item there exists a path connecting $p_i$ and $q_i$ such that every vertex of the path is enclosed by at least $k_i$ annuli. \end{itemize} Then
+\begin{corollary} Assume that there exists a family $P = \set{p_1, \dots, p_m}$ of vertices in $D$ such that no annulus encloses two or more vertices of $P$.
+Furthermore, suppose that for every $i \in \range m$, there is some integer $ k_i \geq 0 $ and a vertex $q_i$ in $D$ such that: \begin{itemize} \item no annulus encloses both $ p_i $ and $q_i$; \item there exists a path connecting $p_i$ and $q_i$ such that every vertex of the path is enclosed by at least $k_i$ annuli. \end{itemize} Then

 \end{corollary}